leah-hoogstra/gaussian-naive-bayes/README.md

 4. Examines how well the data fit the Guassian Naive Bayes assumptions of independent, normally distributed features.
 5. Tests and compares our model performance with the GaussianNB algorithm from scikitlearn.

+There is also a copy of our final project presentation, given on Dec 10, 2024.
+We found that all differences between our output and scikitlearn's were due to Laplace smoothing on the variance.
+We matched exactly when we turned off variance smoothing for GaussianNB.

 The packages used include:
 - python=3.12.5